-• To benefit from the Tiger Bridge versioning, you must enable object versioning on the respective bucket(s).
+• To benefit from versioning, you must enable versioning on both the target and in Tiger Bridge (see "Configure Versioning" on page 87).

-- The access key ID and secret access key of the account, which will be used by Tiger Bridge for access to the LYVE Cloud storage. - Select whether to access the target using secure transfer (SSL/TLS) or not. - Select a separate bucket for each source you want to pair with the target, to which the account has at least write access.
+- The access key ID and secret access key of the account, which will be used by Tiger Bridge for access to the LYVE Cloud storage. - Select whether to access the target using secure transfer (SSL/TLS) or not. - Provide the name of a separate bucket for each source, to which the account has at least write access.